 GetAllUsers(int page, int pageSize, out totalRecords)

-Sitefinity offers a workaround for this limitation: If you want to optimize your ASP.NET SQL membership provider (or any other membership provider that inherits from the standard ASP.net membership APIs) in Sitefinity, implement the sample code located in GitHub at https://github.com/Sitefinity/custom-membership-provider
+Sitefinity offers a workaround for this limitation: If you want to optimize your ASP.NET SQL membership provider (or any other membership provider that inherits from the standard ASP.net membership APIs) in Sitefinity, implement a custom membership provider.

 Sitefinity has its own base MembershipDataProvider class that does not inherit from the ASP.NET membership provider.
 Instead it provides an abstraction to persist and query the users and roles into the Sitefinity database, and avoids the limitations in the standard Membership Provider APIs.
 The following diagram illustrates the provider’s classes: